nerves-networking/vintage_net/README.md

 * `:passive_scan`
   * 0:  Do normal scans (allow active scans) (default)
   * 1:  Do passive scans.
-* `:priority`: The priority to set for a network if you are using multiple network configurations
 * `:regulatory_domain`: Two character country code.
 Technology configuration will take priority over Application configuration
-* `:networks` - A list of WiFi networks to configure, these configs have the same fields listed above
+* `:networks` - A list of Wi-Fi networks to configure.
+In client mode, VintageNet connects to the first available network in the list.
+In host mode, the list should have one entry with SSID and password information.
+  * `:mode` -
+    * `:client` (default) - Normal operation.
+Associate with an AP
+    * `:adhoc` - peer to peer mode (not supported)
+    * `:host` - access point mode
+  * `:ssid` - The SSID for the network
+  * `:key_mgmt` - WiFi security mode (`:wpa_psk` for WPA2, `:none` for no
+    password or WEP)
+  * `:psk` - A WPA2 passphrase or the raw PSK.
+If a passphrase is passed in, it will be converted to a PSK and discarded.
+  * `:priority` - The priority to set for a network if you are using multiple network configurations
+  * `:scan_ssid` - Scan with SSID-specific Probe Request frames (this can be used to find APs that do not accept broadcast SSID or use multiple SSIDs;
+    this will add latency to scanning, so enable this only when needed)

 See the [official
 docs](https://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf) for